 There are a few options available for financing.

 If you qualify for a home equity loan, it may be a smart way to pay for your solar system.
 You may also get a tax deduction out of the deal.
 Interest rates and fees vary widely, so shop around.
 You will have to have a minimum FICO rating to qualify, and have equity in your home, so this option may not work for everyone.

 PACE (Property Assessed Clean Energy)

 PACE financing is made available to eligible Property Owners in order to provide attractive financing for property improvements that lower energy consumption, such as more efficient appliances or installing a solar system.
 Low interest loans are paid back through an assessment on their property tax bill, and interest rates may be tax exempt.
 PACE is managed by the municipality, so it is not available everywhere.
-Check their website for availability in your area.

 A couple of examples are below.

 Almost 200 municipalities have passed PACE ordinances.
 Eligible homeowners can borrow up to $25,000 with 4.99% fixed APR with no closing fees.